Loading...

 Seating

 When choosing seating options for your wedding ceremony, be sure to consider both form and function.
 If you’re trying to achieve a specific look, get inspired by these unique ceremony chairs that are as beautiful as they are practical.
-When planning the space, do your guests a favor and don’t try to pack the chairs as closely together as possible.
+When planning the space, do your guests a favor, and don’t try to pack the chairs as closely together as possible.
 Give everyone a little breathing room between each other and between the altar and the first row.
 You’ll also want to take into account the people sitting on the furthest sides or in the back row.
 Will they be able to see everything?
 If not, use a semi-circle or full-circle design rather than a straight-row design to ensure everyone has a clear view of the altar.

 Signage